Ethan Tobman: Biography

 Tobman has also served as a production designer for music videos, including "Formation" and "Lemonade" by Beyoncé.
 In 2014, for the music video "The Writing's on the Wall" by the U.S. band OK Go, he was tasked with helping create a number of perspective illusions.
+He served as creative director and production designer for Taylor Swift's The Eras Tour concert tour and its related concert film Taylor Swift: The Eras Tour.